wasabi805/webpack-babel-typescript-tailwind/README.md

     ...

-This will simply select our h2 child element from the div with class .wrapper .
+This will simply select our h2 child element from the div with the class of .wrapper .
 Make sure to rebundle webpack in the terminal by running:

     npm run webpack